Types of Loans

-If you’ve received your Financial Aid Award Letter indicating you are eligible to receive loans as part of your financial aid package, you have a few more steps to accept your loan.
+If you’ve received your Financial Aid Award Notification indicating you are eligible to receive loans as part of your financial aid package, you have loan eligibility and you need to borrow loan funds.
+At this point, you have to complete a few more steps to accept your loan.

 Federal Direct PLUS Loans are loans that a parent borrows to help their child pay for educational expenses.
 The borrower must have acceptable credit.
-To apply for a Federal Direct PLUS Loan, click on www.studentloans.gov Parent borrower signs in using their Social Security Number and Federal Student Aid PIN, not the student's information.
+To apply for a Federal Direct PLUS Loan, click on www.studentaid.gov.
+Parent borrower logs in using their FSA ID, not the student's information.
 Then complete the following two steps:

 Dependent students whose parents are denied the Federal Direct PLUS Loan may be eligible to receive additional funds from the Federal Direct Unsubsidized Loan Program.
 A denial notice from the Department of Education will be provided to the school.